County of Tyrol: End of the County

 After World War I, the victors settled border changes.
 The Treaty of Saint-Germain of 1919 ruled according to the 1915 London Pact, that the southern part of the Austrian crown land of Tyrol had to be ceded to the Kingdom of Italy, including the territory of the former Trent bishopric, roughly corresponding to the modern-day Trentino, as well as the south of the medieval Tyrol county, the present-day province of South Tyrol.
 Italy thus took control of the strategically important Alpine water divide at the Brenner Pass and over the south of Tyrol proper with its large German-speaking majority.
 Since 1949 both parts form the autonomous Italian Trentino-Alto Adige/Südtirol region.
 The northern part of Tyrol retained by the First Austrian Republic today forms the Austrian State of Tyrol with its East Tyrol exclave.

-In 1945 following World War II, Austrian attempts and South Tyrolean petitions to reunite South Tyrol with Austria were not successful.
-Italy kept control.
-From 1972 onwards, the Italian Republic has granted further autonomy to the Trentino - Alto Adige/Südtirol province.
+In 1945 following World War II, Austrian attempts and South Tyrolean petitions to reunite South Tyrol with Austria were unsuccessful; Italy retained control.
+From 1972 onwards, the Italian Republic has granted further autonomy to the Trentino-Alto Adige/Südtirol region.